+Sub-Standard 4.3.
+Yes Rather Rather No

-Support is available to help patients and 76- yes no No
+Support is available to help patients and Yes No N/A

 visitors to navigate the hospital.
-100% 51-75% 26-50% 0-25%
+76-100% 51-75% 26-50% 0-25%

 Indicator 4.3.1.

 To support navigation, an information

 desk is available at all main entrances.

 Comments:

 Click here to enter text.

 Indicator 4.3.2.

 To support navigation, printed maps are

 available for free.

 Comments:

 Click here to enter text.

 Indicator 4.3.3.

 Maps clearly indicate the individual's

 location in the hospital through easy-to-

 understand symbols or "You are here"

 signage.

 Comments:

 Click here to enter text.

 Indicator 4.3.4.

 The staff responsible for the admission

 of patients appropriately directs patients

 and visitors to their respective unit and

 staff.

 Comments:

 Click here to enter text.

 Indicator 4.3.5.

 New information and communication

 technologies support navigation.

 (E.g. speech-based electronic assistance,

-kiosks with touch-screens, smartphone- Ш Ш
+kiosks with touch-screens, smartphone-

 apps.)

 Comments:

 Click here to enter text.